EnterpriseDB/barman/new_docs/backup.rst

 * For ``none`` compression, ``backup_compression_level`` must be set to ``0``.

 * The available levels and default values depend on the chosen compression algorithm.
-Check the :ref:`configuration` section for details.
+  Check the :ref:`backup configuration options <configuration-options-backups>` section for details.

 * For Postgres versions prior to 15, ``gzip`` supports only ``backup_compression_level = 0``, which uses the default compression level.